Economic Impact of the Secondary Mortgage Market

-The proceeds give the banks new funds to offer more mortgages.
-Before the secondary market was established, only larger banks had the deep pockets to tie up funds for the life of the loan, commonly for 15 to 30 years.
-As a result, potential homebuyers had a more difficult time finding mortgage lenders.
-Since there was less competition between lenders, they could charge higher interest rates.
+By packaging and selling mortgages that they write, the bank can remove these items from their balance sheets.
+Also, the proceeds that come from selling the mortgages to a second party gives banks new funds to lend to more borrowers.
+Before the secondary market was established, only larger banks had the deep pockets to tie up funds for the life of the loan—typically for 15 to 30 years.
+As a result, potential homebuyers had a difficult time finding mortgage lenders.
+Since there was less competition, lenders could charge higher interest rates.

-The 1968 Charter Act solved this problem by creating Fannie Mae and Freddie Mac two years later.
-These government-sponsored enterprises buy bank mortgages and resold them to other investors.
+The 1968 Federal National Mortgage Association Charter Act tried to solve this problem by privatizing Fannie Mae and Freddie Mac.
+These government-sponsored enterprises (GSE) were tasked with creating access to affordable mortgages.
+To fund these efforts, Fannie and Freddie buy bank mortgages and resold them to other investors.
 The loans aren't resold individually.
-Instead, they are bundled into mortgage-backed securities.
-Their value is secured, or backed, by the value of an underlying bundle of mortgages.
+Instead, they are bundled into mortgage-backed securities (MBS).
+The value of the MBS is secured—or backed—by the value of the underlying bundle of mortgages.

-Before the subprime mortgage crisis, the two owned or guaranteed 40 percent of all U.S. mortgages.
-As Lehman Brothers, Bear Stearns, and other banks were capsized by mortgage-backed securities and other derivatives during the 2008 financial crisis, private banks exited the mortgage market en masse.
-As a result, Fannie and Freddie became responsible for almost 100 percent, basically holding together the entire housing industry.
+Other financial institutions like Lehman Brothers and Bear Stearns were capsized by mortgage-backed securities and other derivatives during the 2008 financial crisis.
+There was a rush to the exits as private banks exited the mortgage market en masse.
+As a result, Fannie and Freddie became responsible for almost 100% of home loans.
+The two GSEs were basically holding together the entire housing industry.
 This was how Fannie Mae and Freddie Mac were implicated in the subprime mortgage crisis.

 In 2103, banks began returning to the secondary market.
-In 2014, they were still holding onto 27 percent of mortgages instead of selling them onto the secondary market.
+In 2014, they were still holding onto 27% of mortgages instead of selling them onto the secondary market.
 There were three reasons for this:

-- Fannie and Freddie raised their guarantee fees from 0.2 percent of the loan amount to 0.5 percent.
+- Fannie and Freddie raised their guarantee fees from 0.2% of the loan amount to 0.5%.
 As a result, many banks found it was cheaper to hold onto the safest loans.

 - Banks made more "jumbo" loans, which exceeded Fannie and Freddie's loan limits.
 These debts are uninsurable by them.
-The percentage rose from 14 percent of all originations in 2013 to 19 percent in 2014.
+The percentage rose from 14% of all originations in 2013 to 19% in 2014.

 - Banks are made fewer loans.
 They granted them to only the most credit-worthy customers.
-The total dollar amount of residential mortgages fell 2.7 percent between 2012 and 2014.
-During that same time period, their total assets grew 7.6 percent.
+The total dollar amount of residential mortgages fell 2.7% between 2012 and 2014.
+During that same time period, their total assets grew 7.6%.

 Most important is the secondary market for U.S. Treasury bills, bonds, and notes.
-Demand for these Treasuries affect all interest rates.
-Here's how.
-Treasury notes, backed by the U.S. government, are the safest investment in the world.
-They can offer the lowest yield.
-Investors who want more return, and are willing to take on more risk, will buy other bonds, such as municipal or even junk bonds.
-When demand for Treasuries is high, then interest rate yields can be low for all debt.
-When demand for Treasuries is low, then interest rates must rise for all debt on the secondary market.
+Demand for Treasurys affects all interest rates.
+Treasury notes, backed by the U.S. government, are the safest investment in the world—they are used for calculations where a risk-free investment is needed.
+They also offer a low yield.
+Investors who want more return, and are willing to take on more risk, will buy other bonds, such as municipal, corporate, foreign, or even junk bonds.
+When demand for Treasurys is high, then interest rate yields can be low for all debt.
+When demand for Treasurys is low, then interest rates must rise for all debt on the secondary market.

 There is a direct relationship between Treasury notes and mortgage interest rates.
 When yields on Treasury notes rise, so do interest rates on fixed-rate mortgages.
 Since fixed-income financial products compete for the notice of the “safe returns” investor, these all need to keep their returns on par with each other.